fmtn/a/README.md

  -f,--find <arg>               Search for messages in queue with this
                                value in payload.
 Use with browse.
- -g,--get                      Get a message from destination -H <property=value>           use value for given property.
-Can be used
+ -g,--get                      Get a message from destination -H <property=value>           use value for given String property.
+Can be
-                               several times.
+                               used several times.
- -I <property=value>           use value for given property.
-Can be used
+ -I <property=value>           use value for given Integer property.
+Can
-                               several times.
+                               be used several times.
  -i,--priority <arg>           sets JMSPriority -J,--jndi <arg>               Connect via JNDI.
 Overrides -b and -A
                                options.
 Specify context file on classpath -j,--jms-headers              Print JMS headers
- -L <property=value>           use value for given property.
-Can be used
+ -L <property=value>           use value for given Long property.
+Can be
-                               several times.
+                               used several times.
  -l,--list-queues              List queues and topics on broker (OpenWire
                                only)
  -M,--move-queue <arg>         Move all messages from this to target